alexvsav/alexvsav/README.md

 - 👋 Hi, I’m @alexvsav
-- 👀 I’m interested in crazy ideas that we will remember when we get old
 - 🌱 I’m currently learning Javascript, Python and Portuguese
-- 💞️ I’m looking to collaborate on ideas to share my company's project to the dev community
+- 💞️ I’m looking to collaborate on content to help accelerating developers in their work
-- 📫 How to reach me: ping me on twitter @manialgie
+- 📫 How to reach me: ping me on twitter @alex_encode

 <!---
 alexvsav/alexvsav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.